hidracloud/hidra/CONTRIBUTING.md

-* Relevant coding style guidelines are the [Go Code Review Comments](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) and the _Formatting and style_ section of Peter Bourgon's [Go: Best Practices for Production Environments](https://peter.bourgon.org/go-in-production/#formatting-and-style).
+* Relevant coding style guidelines are the [Go Code Review Comments](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) and the *Formatting and style* section of Peter Bourgon's [Go: Best Practices for Production Environments](https://peter.bourgon.org/go-in-production/#formatting-and-style).

 * Be sure to sign off on the [DCO](https://github.com/probot/dco#how-it-works).

 ## Steps to Contribute

 Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
 This is to prevent duplicated efforts from contributors on the same issue.

 For quickly compiling and testing your changes do:

 ```
 # For building.
-go build ./src/cmd/hidra/main.go
+go build ./cmd/hidra/main.go
 ./hidra

 # For testing.